 SpaceX designs, manufactures and launches advanced rockets and spacecraft.

 SpaceX was founded in 2002 by Elon Musk with the goal of reducing space transportation costs and enabling the colonization of Mars.
 The company is based in Hawthorne, CA, with offices in Washington, D.C.; McGregor, Texas; Patrick Air Force Base, Florida, and Lompoc, California.

 SpaceX has developed the Falcon launch vehicle family and the Dragon spacecraft family, which both currently deliver payloads into Earth orbit.
 SpaceX's products include Falcon 9, a two-stage rocket; Falcon Heavy, a two-stage heavy rocket intended for super-big satellites, as well as cargo destined for points far beyond, such as Mars; and Dragon, a free-flying spacecraft.

-SpaceX is backed by Baillie Gifford, Fidelity Investments, Alphabet, Founders Fund, GV, Bank of America, Oakhouse Partners, DFJ, All Blue Capital, Capricorn, and others.
-The company raised $337.4M in equity financing on Dec 29, 2021.
-This brings SpaceX's total funding to $6.9B to date.
-SpaceX was valued at $100B from a secondary share sale in Oct 2021.
+SpaceX is backed by Baillie Gifford, Fidelity Investments, Alphabet, Andreessen Horowitz, Founders Fund, GV, Bank of America, Oakhouse Partners, DFJ, All Blue Capital, Capricorn, Mirae Asset, and others.
+The company raised raised $750M in a new round on Jan 03, 2022.
+This brings SpaceX's total funding to $10.5B to date.
+The latest round valued SpaceX at a $137B post-money.